iamsammak/soundspace/README.md

 - [ ] Utilize the bezier curve to draw custom animations
 - [ ] Implement a library change on Spacebar keydown
 - [ ] Library change means the color scheme of the animations and the sounds will all change.
 Almost like pseudo level change
-- [ ] This future implementation will test my DRY code abilities (in the words of HIMYM "challenge accpeted!")
+- [ ] Will test how DRY my code is (in the words of HIMYM "challenge accepted!")